To Sir, with Love: Production

-Sidney Poitier and James Clavell wanted to do the film, but Columbia was reluctant.
-They agreed to make the film for small fees, provided Poitier got 10% of the gross and Clavell 30% of the profits.
-"When we were ready to shoot, Columbia wanted either a rape or a big fight put in," said Martin Baum.
+Initially, Columbia was reluctant to hire Sidney Poitier or James Clavell, despite the interest which both expressed toward doing the film.
+(Clavell, aptly enough, had published The Children's Story just a few years prior.)
+Poitier and Clavell agreed to make the movie for small fees, provided Poitier got 10% of the gross and Clavell got 30% of the profits.
+"When we were ready to shoot, Columbia wanted either a rape or a big fight put in," said Martin Baum, Poitier's agent.
 "We held out, saying this was a gentle story, and we won."